Leonard LaRue: After the war

-After the war, LaRue entered St. Paul's Abbey in Newton, New Jersey to live out his days as a Benedictine monk.
+After the war, LaRue entered St. Paul's Abbey near Newton, New Jersey to live out his days as a Benedictine monk.
 He committed his days to the tradition of ora et labora—prayer and work—and was given the religious name "Brother Marinus".
 On March 25, 2019, Bishop Arthur Serratelli, bishop of the Roman Catholic Diocese of Paterson opened the canonization cause for Captain LaRue, known as Brother Marinus, OSB.